robert/robert.github.com/_posts/2019-01-14-a-brief-history-of-wi-fi-privacy-vulnerabilities.md

 <img src="/images/wifi-wardrive.png" />

 What's more, given enough SSIDs, a tracker could create an *SSID fingerprint* that would often uniquely identify a single device.
 Very few devices have connected to all 3 of `steve-steveington-home`, `UC_BERKELEY_GUEST` and `SONIC-3991_3`.
 This makes this short list of SSIDs a very powerful personal identifier, even in the face of defensive MAC address randomization.
 Suppose that a tracker picks up 3 targeted probe requests addressed to the above 3 networks.
 Later that day it sees 3 more probe requests, addressed to the same 3 networks, but this time on the other side of the city.
 It's pesos to pizza that all of these probe requests came from the same device.
 This would allow the tracker to link the 2 wi-fi sessions into the same target profile, without needing to know anything about the target device's MAC address.

-Kate continues:
+Around 2014, the privacy implications of targeted probe requests started to become widely publicized and understood.
+Most new devices therefore stopped sending them.
+Kate has this to add:

-"My good buddy, Prithi Prithibeta, and I were in training for an arduous charity walk.
+"In 2012 my good buddy, Dr. Prithi Prithibeta, and I were in training for an arduous charity walk.
 However, I developed reason to suspect that she was losing her commitment to the training program I had drawn up.
-I had a hunch that she was staying out far too late at the hospital instead of getting the 8 hours of sleep that my program demanded.
+I had a hunch that she was staying out far too late performing 'life-saving surgeries' at the hospital instead of getting the 8 hours of sleep that my program demanded.
 So, after one of our training sessions, I secretly installed a wi-fi monitoring device outside her apartment.

 "Prithi lives with 8 roommates, each of whom owns several phones, laptops and Xboxes.
 These machines all pummeled my monitoring equipment with numerous fists of noisy chatter.
 Nonetheless, picking out the telltale fingerprint of Prithi's phone using the long list of previously-seen SSIDs that it broadcasted was trivial.
 As soon as I picked up simultaneous probe requests addressed to `new_york_general`, `prithibeta-family` and `XFINITY-18819`, I knew that Prithi and her smartphone had returned home.
 When I analyzed the data, I saw that she was indeed staying out performing surgeries well into the early hours of the morning, in direct contravention of the strict requirements of my training program.
 I was disappointed but not surprised.
 I confronted her with my evidence.
 Harsh words were exchanged and not taken back, and our charity walk team disbanded.
 I have no regrets."